lupyuen/lupyuen.github.io/src/nuttx2.md

 The Start Address is indeed __`0x4020` `0000`__.

-Yep Looks Good To Us (YLGTU), we're ready to boot on Star64!
+Yep Looks Good To Us (YLGTU), we're ready to serve it on Star64!

 ![Boot NuttX on Star64](https://lupyuen.github.io/images/star64-nuttx.png)